AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 In Adobe Target:

 1. Select **[!UICONTROL Audiences]**.
 1. On the **[!UICONTROL Audiences]** page, locate the audience sourced from CX Enterprise.
-These audiences are available for use in [!DNL Target] activities.
+These audiences are available for use in Target activities.

    ![Target audiences](assets/target-audiences.png)